Congo, Democratic Republic of the

 Country Risk Analysis of Democratic Republic of the Congo

-The latest Country Risk Analysis of Democratic Republic of the Congo was issued in October 2023.
+The latest Country Risk Analysis of Democratic Republic of the Congo was issued in October 2024.

-Over the past decade, the economy has grown at an average rate of almost six 6% per year, which despite everything is a moderate growth rate given the low-income level.
-In real terms, GDP/capita growth has been a more modest 1.8 per cent per year over the same period.
-With a GDP per capita of roughly USD 600, the DRC remains one of the poorest countries in the world.
+Given the low-income levels and rapidly growing population, this is, nevertheless, a moderate growth rate.
+In real terms, GDP per capita growth has been a more modest 1.8 percent annually over the same period.
+With a GDP per capita of just over USD 600, the DRC remains one of the world’s poorest countries.

-Economic growth is concentrated primarily in Katanga, Kinshasa, and Bas-Congo, providing fertile ground for conflicts in provinces that are not part of the growing economy.
-Several low-intensity regional armed conflicts are ongoing in the DRC, notably in Ituri and Kivu where an estimated 100-armed groups are active.
-The March 23 Movement (M23) rebel group is one of the best known, however it accounts for only a small proportion of the total lethal violence.
-The central government has so far failed to resolve the conflicts, in which neighbouring Uganda and
+Economic growth is largely concentrated in Katanga, Kinshasa, and Bas-Congo, creating grounds for conflict in provinces excluded from the expanding economy.
+Several low-intensity conflicts are ongoing in the DRC, particularly in Ituri and Kivu, where approximately 100 armed groups are active.
+The rebel group M23 is one of the most well-known, though it accounts for only a small portion of the total deadly violence.

-Rwanda are also deeply involved.
-The Katanga Province in south-eastern DRC also has a history of armed conflict, however the area is now one of the most stable regions in the country and accounts for much of the country’s economic activity.
+The central government has so far failed to resolve these conflicts, which neighbouring countries Uganda and Rwanda are deeply involved in.
+Katanga Province in southeastern DRC also has a history of conflicts, but it is now one of the country’s most stable areas and accounts for a significant share of economic activity.

 Business environment